google/ground-platform/CONTRIBUTING.md

 # Contributing to Ground

-This doc describes how to contribute to the Ground open-source project.
+This guide describes how to contribute to the Ground open-source project.
 Please read it in its entirety before you begin.

 First-time setup: